brendan-jarvis/nextjs/README.md

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

+Blog and project pages are written in MDX and converted to typesafe JSON using [Contentlayer](https://contentlayer.dev/), inspired by [this blog](https://github.com/shadcn-ui/taxonomy).

 ## What's next?

 1. Check if the following can be removed from package.json.
 Requires packages/next-contentlayer/package.json to have peerDependencies of `"next": "^12 || ^13 || ^14",`.